mcgaryp/learning/README.md

-This is a repository for Braden and Porter to jsut mess around
+This is a repository for Braden and Porter to just mess around